hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

 ## Vectors

 A vector is the most common and basic data structure in R, and is pretty much the workhorse of R. It's basically just a collection of values, and those values can be of any data type.
-For instance, we can see that this is a vector or collection of 4 values: 1, 50, 9, and 42.
+For instance, we can see that this is a vector or collection of 4 numeric values: 1, 50, 9, and 42.

 ![numeric vector](../img/vector2.png)